MRtrix3/mrtrix3/docs/reference/commands/tckgen.rst

 -  **-seed_image image** *(multiple uses permitted)* seed streamlines entirely at random within a mask image

--  **-seed_coordinates cds_path** seed from coordinates provided in a file as space-separated Mx3 matrix (XYZ per row), must not provide any other seeding mechanism.

 -  **-seed_sphere spec** *(multiple uses permitted)* spherical seed as four comma-separated values (XYZ position and radius)

 -  **-seed_random_per_voxel image num_per_voxel** *(multiple uses permitted)* seed a fixed number of streamlines per voxel in a mask image; random placement of seeds in each voxel